-As the summer heat index rises, our furry friends easily can overheat.
-A dog overheating is nothing to mess around with, as canine heat stroke is deadly and 100 percent preventable.
+As the summer heat index rises, our furry friends can overheat easily.
+Overheating in dogs is nothing to mess around with, as canine heat stroke is deadly.
+However, it’s 100 percent preventable.

-Instead of sweating like people do to fight a rise in core temperatures, our canine companions’ first defense against overheating is to pant.
+A dog's first defense against overheating in the hot weather is to pant.
 Rapid breathing in dogs cools them down by circulating the air through their bodies.

-Another way dogs naturally maintain steady body temperatures in searing conditions is by diverting blood away from their core and toward the skin.
+Another way dogs naturally maintain steady body temperatures is by diverting blood away from their core and toward the skin.
 This might make them feel hotter to the touch, but it allows heat to escape from their bodies.

-When these two cooling mechanisms cannot keep a dog’s body temperature at a safe level, she can overheat and is at risk for heat stroke.
-Fortunately, the signs of a dog overheating are easy to recognize.
-They are:
+When these two cooling mechanisms cannot keep a dog’s body temperature at a safe level, the dog can overheat and is at risk for heatstroke.

 - Rapid breathing or excessive panting in dogs